11.21.2010

 The following post is part two from this post about the Racialization of Music.

 One area where the racialization of music is particularly evident is within hip hop.
 We can all agree that hip hop perpetuates stereotypes, such as black people being thugs and ho's.
 However, we have to make the distinction that hip hop is not to blame for these stereotypes.
 These defining images were created by the system of white supremacist capitalism and was unfortunately adopted by commercial areas of hip hop, which is the same area that record companies choose to propel to the forefront of the media.
+For example, it is incredibly evident that ideas of black womyn being hypersexual, circa the spectacle of Sarah Baartman, are also seen in commerical hip hop music through the sexed out personas of rappers.
+We must realize the evident agenda in this, the furthering of stereotypes sustains the purposes of white supremacy.

 Hip hop, in its present commerical state is being used to promote a capitalist, white supremacist agenda, while simultaenously being scapegoated for the world's problems.
 For example, remember when 2pac was persecuted becuase a guy listening to his album shot two cops?
 Another example is how society continuously blames hip hop for sexism and misogyny.
 However, the ultimate reason why Hip hop is criminalized is because blackness is also criminalized.
 Andrea Smith, in her article, "Heteropatriarchy and the Three Pillars of White Supremacy: Rethinking Women of Color Organizing" says, that "we can actually look at the criminalization of Blackness as a logical extension of Blackness as property."
 Thus we can say that even though hip hop is a entity that is multicultural, it is criminalized and commodified at the expense of black bodies.
 I think we deserve much more as the creators of hip hop, however, white America always has the power and privilege to twist and distort good intentions.